-The forward-looking statements contained in this Annual Report on Form 10-K are based on our current expectations and beliefs concerning future developments and their potential effects on us.
-There can be no assurance that future developments affecting us will be those that we have anticipated.
-These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, the following risks, uncertainties and other factors:
+The forward-looking statements contained in this prospectus and in any document incorporated by reference in this prospectus are based on current expectations and beliefs concerning future developments and their potential effects on CXApp.
+There can be no assurance that future developments affecting CXApp will be those that CXApp has anticipated.
+These forward-looking statements involve a number of risks, uncertainties (some of which are beyond the control of CXApp) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.

+Forward-looking statements contained in this prospectus include, but are not limited to, statements such as the following:

-- our ability to successfully defend litigations; - our ability to successfully deploy the proceeds from the Merger; - our ability to recognize the anticipated benefits of the Business Combination (as defined below), which may be affected by, among other things, the amount of funds available to us following any redemptions by KINS' stockholders; - changes in general economic conditions, geopolitical risk, including as a result of the COVID-19 pandemic or the conflict between Russia and Ukraine; - the outcome of potential litigation related to or arising out of the Business Combination, or any other adverse developments therein or delays or costs resulting therefrom; - the ability to continue to meet Nasdaq's listing standards; - as a result of the Separation, we lost Inpixon's brand, reputation, capital base and other resources, and may experience difficulty operating as a standalone company; - the anticipated benefits of the Separation may not be achieved; - our historical combined financial data and pro forma financial statements are not necessarily representative of the results we would have achieved as a standalone company and may not be a reliable indicator of our future results; - our operating results and financial performance; - acceptance by new and existing partners in our market;
+- realize the benefits expected from the Merger; - successfully defend litigation; - successfully deploy the proceeds from the Merger; - the sufficiency of sources of funding; - factors relating to the business, operations and financial performance of the Enterprise Apps Business, and CXApp and its subsidiaries, including: - changes in general economic conditions, geopolitical risk, including as a result of the COVID-19 pandemic or the conflict between Russia and Ukraine; - the ability to continue to meet Nasdaq's listing standards following the consummation of the Business Combination; - the volatility of CXApp's securities due to a variety of factors, including the inability to implement business plans or meet or exceed financial projections and changes in the capital structure; and - the anticipated benefits of the Separation may not be achieved; - CXApp's historical combined financial data and pro forma financial statements are not necessarily representative of the results CXApp would have achieved as a standalone company and may not be a reliable indicator of its future results; - CXApp's operating results and financial performance; - acceptance by new and existing partners in CXApp's market;

-- our ability to manage and grow our business and execution of our business and growth strategies; - risks arising from changes in technology; - the competitive environment in the enterprise apps market; - failure to maintain, protect and defend our intellectual property rights; - changes in government laws and regulations, including laws governing intellectual property, and the enforcement thereof affecting our business; - difficulties with performance of third parties we will rely on for our business growth; - difficulties developing and sustaining relationships with commercial counterparties; - we may not be able to engage in certain transactions and equity issuances following the Distribution; and - we may have certain indemnification obligations to Inpixon under the Tax Matters Agreement (as defined below).
+- CXApp's ability to manage and grow its business and execution of its business and growth strategies; - risks arising from changes in technology; - the competitive environment in the enterprise apps market; - failure to maintain, protect and defend our intellectual property rights; - changes in government laws and regulations, including laws governing intellectual property, and the enforcement thereof affecting our business; - difficulties with performance of third parties we will rely on for our business growth; - difficulties developing and sustaining relationships with commercial counterparties; - CXApp may not be able to engage in certain transactions and equity issuances following the Distribution; - CXApp may have certain indemnification obligations to Inpixon under a tax matters agreement; and - other factors detailed under the section titled "Risk Factors."